hbowie/softdevbigideas/ideas/Build Great Teams.md

 ### "Multi-Skilled"

 For the sort of team I'm talking about, it's important for the team to be relatively self-sufficient, which means that all or most of the skills important to the team need to be available within the team.
-This is different from the <a href="http://cache3.asset-cache.net/gc/488831-oboe-section-of-symphony-orchestra-gettyimages.jpg?v=1&c=IWSAsset&k=2&d=IiGirUeIzJ8wi3f90FPuI98CoL0wZP6rTCu2aRcHxwrY9mrAweEJgX8Wb2%2FKWjqZ" target="ref">oboe section</a> within an orchestra, or a <a href="http://gunsandburgers.com/wp-content/uploads/2015/04/Steno-pool-in-office-1959-Seattle-Municipal-Archives-CC-BY-2.0-1200x400.gif" target="ref">steno pool</a>, or any sort of pool of resources sharing similar skills.
+This is different from the <a href="http://cache3.asset-cache.net/gc/488831-oboe-section-of-symphony-orchestra-gettyimages.jpg?v=1&c=IWSAsset&k=2&d=IiGirUeIzJ8wi3f90FPuI98CoL0wZP6rTCu2aRcHxwrY9mrAweEJgX8Wb2%2FKWjqZ" class="reflink" target="ref">oboe section</a> within an orchestra, or a <a href="http://gunsandburgers.com/wp-content/uploads/2015/04/Steno-pool-in-office-1959-Seattle-Municipal-Archives-CC-BY-2.0-1200x400.gif" class="reflink" target="ref">steno pool</a>, or any sort of pool of resources sharing similar skills.
 A multi-skilled team is empowered to act as a collective.
 A group of people with similar skills will not achieve the sorts of benefits I've listed above for a small team.

 ### "With Effective Leadership"